-And four years on from losing her seat, having since won it back, Jo Swinson is aboard her election battle bus.
+And four years on from losing her seat, having since won it back, Jo Swinson was aboard her election battle bus.

-On the side is a giant picture of her face, alongside the slogan “Stop Brexit”.
-This is what she is promising to do, should the Lib Dems pull off a political miracle and win a majority.
+On the side was a giant picture of her face, alongside the slogan “Stop Brexit”.
+This is what she promised to do, should the Lib Dems pull off a political miracle and win a majority.

-But she has presented herself unashamedly as a candidate for prime minister, and is at the very least poised to achieve greater prominence in the most unpredictable election in memory.
+She had presented herself unashamedly as a candidate for prime minister, and at the end of November was at the very least poised to achieve greater prominence in the most unpredictable election in memory.

 The Take That posters on the young Jo Swinson’s bedroom wall only told half the story.